Nezerit6/Stuasut/README.md

 # **Stuasut**
 ## **This mod use [liplum/MulticrafterLib](https://github.com/liplum/MultiCrafterLib)**
 This mod is __under development__, If an error occurs, don't be surprised.
-The development of the mod is carried out by 2, previously 3 developers:
+The development of the mod is carried out by 3 developers:
 - KirillRum
 - Nezerit6
 - RouterXdd (EXPUNGED)